psilons/python-ent-tutorial/chapter_09_design/docs/design_principles.md

 #### OCP - Open Closed Principle
 ___
 [OCP](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle) is short for "open for extension and closed for modification".
-Think of this principle in road construction where we pave a new lane next to existing lanes.
+It has 2 parts, "open for extension" and "closed for modification".
+For the first part, it's similar to road construction where we pave a new lane next to existing lanes.
 It's likely we are not going to touch the existing lanes and merely extend with more lanes.
-So the key is to build the new feature with minimal touch of existing code.
+So the key is to build the new feature with **minimal** touch of existing code.

 ![OCP](ocp.svg)

-The second "closed for modification" is saying that when we make internal fixes the code change should not propagate to outside.
+The second part, "closed for modification", says that when we make internal fixes the code change should not propagate to outside.
 For example, when we retrieve data from a SQL database in a DAO class, if the database connection or SQL queries are on the method interface, then this method is not stable if we